PrefectHQ/prefect/docs/tutorials/storage.md

 When specified via CLI, overrides must be dot-delimited keys that target a specific (and possibly nested) attribute of the underlying infrastructure block.
 When specified via Python, overrides must be provided as a possibly nested dictionary.
 This is best illustrated with examples:

 - **Providing a custom environment variable**: every infrastructure block exposes an `env` field that contains a dictionary of environment variables and corresponding values.
-To provide a specific environment variable on a deployment, pass `env.ENVIRONMENT_VARIABLE=VALUE` to either the CLI or the `infra_overrides` dictionary as a key / value pair
+To provide a specific environment variable on a deployment, pass `env.ENVIRONMENT_VARIABLE=VALUE` to either the CLI or the `infra_overrides` dictionary as a key/value pair.
-- **Docker image override**: every docker-based infrastructure block exposes an `image` field referencing the docker image to use as a runtime envrionment; overriding this is as simple as `--override image=my-custom-registry/my-custom-image:my-custom-tag`
+- **Docker image override**: every Docker-based infrastructure block exposes an `image` field referencing the Docker image to use as a runtime environment.
+Overriding this is as simple as `--override image=my-custom-registry/my-custom-image:my-custom-tag`.

-## Specifying Blocks in Python
+## Specifying blocks in Python

 As before, we can configure all of this via Python instead of the CLI by modifying our `deployment.py` file [created in the previous tutorial](/tutorials/deployments/#deployment-creation-with-python):